 Anna Van Lenten curated the The Half King Photo Series in Manhattan at The Half King, from 2010-2019.

 The Series's bi-monthly exhibit openings and photo book launches were live events centered around a print exhibit or photo project.
-Driven by conversation, they were a chance for audience and photographer to engage with each other about the layered ideas in the photographer's work.
+Driven by conversation, they were a chance for audience and photographer to engage with each other about the layers of ideas in the photographer's work.

 Such face-to-face connection invited fresh, un-canned insight about the photography at hand.
 The intelligence, spontaneity, and focus Half King audiences brought were vital to our screen-centered lives.